-The X-48B was an experimental X-Plane and a joint venture between NASA, US Air Force Research Laboratory and The Boeing Company.
+The X-48B was an experimental X-Plane and a joint venture between NASA, the US Air Force Research Laboratory and The Boeing Company.

-The X-48B is an unmanned airborne scale model BWB (Blended Wing Body) prototype aircraft.
+The X-48B is an unmanned-airborne scale-model BWB (Blended Wing Body) prototype aircraft.
 The BWB design has the efficiency of a flying wing which has proved to be fuel-efficient at high altitude speeds.
-The vehicle was built to validate the structural, aerodynamic and operational advantages of the BWB concept which could allow increased carrying capacity, reduced fuel burn and possibly noise reduction.
+The vehicle was built to validate the structural, aerodynamic and operational advantages of the BWB concept, which could allow increased carrying capacity, reduced fuel burn and possibly noise reduction.

 After years of work, the X-48B’s maiden flight was in July 2007.
 After 80 flights, the Boeing X-48B is demonstrating that the BWB can be designed to overcome the challenges of low speed flight.